4 nights REYKJAVIK

 Fly from UK to Keflavik Airport.
 Transfer by airport bus to your hotel.
 Evening pick up from your hotel or close-by for your included Northern Lights hunt by mini-bus.
 You travel away from city lights to an area predicted to have the best sighting according to cloud and solar activity forecasts.

-4 nights REYKJAVIK - Fosshotel Baron or Fosshotel Lind or Fosshotel Reykjavik
+4 nights REYKJAVIK - Fosshotel Baron or Fosshotel Lind (both 3*) or Fosshotel Reykjavik (4*)

 Today we have included a visit to Iceland’s famous Blue Lagoon geothermal spa.
 The milky-blue seawater has a temperature of between 37-39ºC, perfect for warming up chilled bones!
 Make sure you visit the sauna, steam bath and powerful massage waterfall.
 Entrance includes silica mud mask, use of a towel and first drink of your choice.
 Depending upon your chosen time of day for visiting you will also have the opportunity to enjoy an optional whale and dolphin watching safari (see Excursion tab for details).

-Today you have a full day tour along the amazing south coast of Iceland.
+Today you have an included full day tour along the amazing south coast of Iceland.
 This part of the country is very rich in magnificent and diverse landscapes, ranging from vast farmlands, active volcanoes, numerous ice caps, glacier outlets and Glacier Rivers, amazing waterfalls, wide black sandy plains and beaches of black and fascinating basalt rock formations.
 The area is also renowned for its abundant bird life.
-This day trip include Skógafoss waterfall, Reynisfjaera black beach, the town of Vik, Sólheimajökull glacier and Seljalandsfoss waterfall.
+This day trip includes Skógafoss waterfall, Reynisfjara black beach, the town of Vik, Sólheimajökull glacier and Seljalandsfoss waterfall.